rsmp-nordic/rsmp_sxl_traffic_lights/sxl_traffic_controller.md

 <a id="S0204"></a>
 ### S0204
+Traffic Counting: Number of vehicles of given classification

 |Name|Type|Value|Comment|
 |----|----|-----|-------|
 |starttime|string|[time stamp]|Time stamp for start of measuring.
 Format according to W3C XML dateTime with a resolution of 3 decimal places.
 All time stamps in UTC.
 E.g. 2009-10-02T14:34:34.341Z|